Ladera Ranch, Orange County, California

 Trading Cards

-Nine cards.
-Nine real places in Ladera Ranch.
-Each one holds a skill your team needs to unlock the Thread Compass.
+Real places.
+Real powers.
+Each trading card holds a skill your team needs to unlock the Thread Compass.

 From the Book